1. Cleaning the brickwork, the wooden ceiling and beams.

 The speaker hoising or cabinet cleaned and organ pipes re-assembled.
 The stained glass windows have also been cleaned and the together with the surrounding cleaned brickwork enhances an area of the church that was previously dark and covered in dust and candle smoke.

-The newly cleaned and restored organ speaker housing and repainted organ pipes.
+The newly cleaned and restored organ speaker housing and repainted organ pipes are presented in these photographs.

 Repairing the leaking flat roof and water damage to side altars